evschneider-hmi/ps-html5auditor/DEPLOY.md

 1. You launch it manually from the **Actions → Deploy to GitHub Pages → Run workflow** button.
 2. You push a commit to `main` whose commit message contains the token `[pages]`.

 Both execution paths build `app-V2` with `VITE_SHOW_MIGRATION_OVERLAY=true`, so the published Pages site always shows the migration overlay.
+The runtime also checks the host, so the overlay is only visible on `evschneider-hmi.github.io` by default.

 ### Manual run